 - Glaciers move faster in summer/when the temperatures are higher because the ice melts due to the warm conditions whereas in winter/ when temperatures are low, ice movement is slow due to cold conditions.

-- The temperature of the bottom of the valley glacier rises with Pressure.
+- The temperature of the bottom of the valley glacier rises with ii) Width of a glacier channel c) i) A corrie

+Pressure.
 Thereby thawing and enabling its movement down slope.